Vaping and E-cigarettes

 What are e-cigarettes?

 E-cigarettes are devices that turn liquids into vapor, hence the term vaping.
 Another name is Electronic Nicotine Delivery Systems (ENDS).
 The appeal to adolescents is not surprising.
-There are flavors to make it ”taste” better.
+There are flavors to make it ”taste” better (see statistic above, 85% of users consume flavored products).
 There is a false perception of safety.
 A user can vape other liquids too, such as alcohol and marijuana.
 Up until 2016, adolescents could purchase e-cigarettes.
 Since then the law states that no one under 18 years old can purchase them.
-The FDA has also required most flavors to be removed from shelves to discourage adolescents and children from being enticed.
-Despite this 80% of surveyed teen users in 2020 reported they could easily get a flavor other than tobacco or menthol, with most common being fruit (59%) and mint (27%) (Miech et al. JAMA Pediatrics December 2020).

 There is a wide variety of types of e-cigarettes.
 Common names for them are vapes, mods, tanks, pod systems (JUUL).
 Early products resembled cigarettes but the most current ones are tank-style systems with large refillable cartridges.
 Many of the new designs resemble a pen, small flashlight or a computer flash drive.
 The term “mods” is used because of the ability to modify the devices.